zaphosting/docs/en/vserver_linux_nextcloud.md

 rm nextcloud-16.0.4.zip
 ```

-Once this step is finished, then it' s time to run the installation script.
-Access is possible via the browser with the following address:
+Once this step is finished, it's time to run the installation script.
+Access is possible via the browser via the following URL:

 > **http://domain.tld/nextcloud/**